 Manila, the capital of the Philippines and the largest city, is one of the most cosmopolitan cities in the world and one of the most diverse cities in the world.
 It is known as New York in Asia

 Manila is a city with a long history.
 Based on the Indian civilization, Chinese civilization and the ancient civilization of Central Asia, it integrates the Western civilizations of Spain and the United States to form a culture of East and West.

-Manila retains many ancient buildings.
-The mossy churches are ancient in appearance, unique in style, superb in architectural level, and reflect with modern architecture, forming a mixture of East and West, simplicity and prosperity, ancient and modern.
-The Philippines is the only Christian country in the East, with Christians accounting for more than 90 [%] of the country's population, 85 [%] of which are Catholic.
-There are many churches in Manila.
-Each church has its own characteristics of architectural age, which is the silent witness of Manila's history.
-The city's famous St. Augustine Church, built in 1599, is the oldest Spanish-style Catholic Church in the Philippines and one of the oldest stone buildings in the Philippines.
-Manila Cathedral is the most important Roman-style Catholic Church in the Philippines.
-It is located on the west side of Rilil Park.
-It was built for Notre Dame Maria.
-It contains Italian, German and Spanish treasures.
-A large number of bronze products, mosaic crafts and sculptures contributed by well-known artists from Ya and other countries.
+Manila has preserved many ancient buildings.
+The ancient churches covered with moss are old in appearance, chic in style, high in architectural level, and complement each other with modern architecture, forming an oriental and western, rustic and prosperous, ancient and modern mixture. .
+The Philippines is the only Christian country in the East.
+Christians account for more than 90% of the country's population, and 85% of them believe in Catholicism.
+There are many churches in Manila, and each church has its own architectural age and is a silent testimony to the history of Manila.
+The famous Sanctuary in the city.
+Built in 1599, the Augustinian Church is the oldest Spanish-style Catholic church in the Philippines and one of the oldest stone buildings in the Philippines.
+The Manila Cathedral is the most important Roman Catholic church in the Philippines.
+It is located on the west side of the Lilier Park.
+The church was built for the Virgin Mary, which houses a large collection of bronzes, inlaid crafts and sculptures by famous artists from Italy, Germany and Spain.